atdrupal/quickedit/README.txt

      title="<?php print filter_xss($title, array()) ?>"
    This ensures that any HTML tags are stripped from the title.
    See http://drupal.org/node/1913964#comment-7231462 for details.
-Q: Why does Edit add attributes to my HTML even for users that don't have the permission to use in-place editing?
+Q: Why does Quick Edit add attributes to my HTML even for users that don't have the permission to use in-place editing?
 A: First: precisely because these are just small bits of metadata, there is no harm; there is no security risk involved.
    Second: it is by design, this metadata is always added, to not break Drupal's render cache.
-Q: The status report says "Edit's attributes on entities are missing" or "Edit's attributes on fields are missing.".
+Q: The status report says "Quick Edit's attributes on entities are missing" or "Quick Edit's attributes on fields are missing.".
 How do I fix these?
 A: Your theme is probably stripping them.
 Your theme's templates must always print "$attributes" for entities and fields.
 This implies that a wrapper for each field is a requirement.
 If you're not using a wrapper yet for e.g. your